-For scholars who want to generate complex ethnographic data
+For scholars who want to visualize complex ethnographic data

-The VizE Lab for Ethnographic Data Visualization was initiated in 2017 as a place for scholars who want to explore new ways to collect and visualize diverse forms of ethnographic data.
-In particular, the Lab is devoted to bringing data visualization and documentary media together in ethnographies that include expansive data sets and person-centered perspectives.
-The lab advises students and collaborates with scholars in their research and offers a studio space where colleagues can workshop visual data and creatively brainstorm new projects on an interactive visualization wall.
+The VizE Lab for Ethnographic Data Visualization was launched in 2017 for scholars to explore new ways to collect and visualize diverse forms of ethnographic data.
+In particular, the Lab is devoted to bringing data visualization and documentary media together in ethnographies that combine data sets big and small with person-centered perspectives.
+The lab advises students and collaborates with faculty colleagues in their research and it offers a studio setting where scholars can create visual work using specialized software and collaborate on new projects using our visualization wall.

 Can Visualizations Help Solve the Student Debt Crisis?

-To draw on this potential, we are calling for data visualizations, maps, or short documentary films and photography that portray student loan debt.
-Entries may depict the complex structural conditions of student debt or more personal experiences of debtors and their families.
-And we are keen to see innovative visuals that combine these ways of seeing.
+To draw on the potential of visualization, the VizE Lab joined forces with the Dignity+Debt Network in hosting a contest for data visualizations, maps, or short documentary films and photography that portray student loan debt.
+Entries depict the complex structural conditions of student debt and the personal experiences of debtors and their families.

 Traveling the film festival circuit, The Torture Letters picked up the "Best In Show" award at the Sparks Animated Film Festival.
 This award qualifies The Torture Letters to be submitted to the Academy Awards.

 The Torture Letters debuted in the New York Times Op-Docs series and has also appeared at:

 - American Film Institute FEST [Oct.
 15–22]